 DBS check service – making safeguarding simple

 - Online factsheets, case studies and advice on over 100 topics, from setting up as a charity to getting started with social media

-- Find funding and save money with online tools including a funding finder, exlclusive discounts, programme notes database and a sheet music loans service
+- Find funding and save money with online tools including a funding finder, exclusive discounts, programme notes database and a sheet music loans service

 - Get seen with free listings: make sure your group is visible - get seen by potential members in our 'find a group' tool, list your events in our concert diary and advertise your group's vacancies